Fritz Bauer: Exile

-In 1936, Bauer emigrated to Denmark.
-Shortly after arriving in Denmark, Bauer was arrested by the Danish police on charges of having sex with a male prostitute.
+Shortly after, Bauer was arrested by the Danish police on charges of having sex with a male prostitute.
 Homosexuality was legal in Denmark, but soliciting the services of a prostitute of the same sex was not.
 Bauer admitted to the police that he did have sex with the prostitute in question, but denied vehemently that he paid the man for sex.
 After the German occupation, the Danish authorities revoked his residence permit in April 1940 and interned him in a camp for three months.
 On 1 December 1941, Bauer's first cousin, Erich Hirsch, and his aunt, Paula Hirsch, both of whom had remained in Stuttgart, were arrested by the Stuttgart police and were placed on a train together with 1,013 Stuttgart Jews.
 The train went to Riga, where all of the Jews were taken out to a field outside of Riga and shot by Latvian collaborationists.
 In October 1943, as Nazis began the deportation of Danish Jews to Theresienstadt concentration camp, he went underground.
 If Bauer was homosexual, that would have placed him in even further peril should he remain in Germany or Nazi-occupied Denmark.
 To protect himself, he formally married the Danish kindergarten teacher Anna Maria Petersen, in June 1943.
 Although some authors, such as biographer Ronen Steinke, argue that Bauer was probably homosexual, others consider this unproven.